 This 1.9 mile moderate trail is used primarily as a connector trail between the Casto Canyon and Fremont ATV trails.

 Zion National Park is one of the most bike friendly parks in the National Park System.
-Bikers are seen peddling their way along the 13 mile Scenic Byway 9 through the park as well as making their way along the 6 mile Zion Canyon Scenic Drive.
+Bikers are seen peddling their way along 13-mile Scenic Byway 9, through the park, as well as making their way along the 6-mile Zion Canyon Scenic Drive.

-This paved trail is the only trail in Zion National Park that allows bicycles, but it is a great trail with few elevation changes and it runs along the virgin river.
-The paved trail can be followed into the Zion National Park campgrounds.
-The trailhead is at Canyon Junction and the 3.5 mile paved path follows the Virgin River.
-The trail crosses both Oak Creek and Pine Creek.
+This paved trail is the only trail in Zion that allows bicycles.
+The paved trail can be followed into the campgrounds.
+The trailhead is at Canyon Junction, and weaves along the Virgin River.
+The trail crosses bridges at both Oak Creek and Pine Creek.
 At Canyon Junction there is a Zion Canyon Shuttle pick up and drop off and a small parking area.
 Canyon Junction is the intersection to Zion Canyon and Scenic Byway 9.

 The road to the end of Zion Canyon is 6 miles.
 There is little traffic on this road other than the Zion Canyon Shuttle and the few cars that are going to the Zion Lodge.
 The elevation gain is 450 ft.
 There are numerous hiking trails along this path that can be taken.